|Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details.

 While Revert In-Place Modifications option will return the linked compound to its locked form and the compound will lose all edits.

-Never use Save In-Place Modifications option on a compound that is located inside Aximmetry's library!
+Never use the Save In-Place Modifications option on a compound that is located inside Aximmetry's library!

 If you do, Aximmetry will overwrite your saved compound the next time you install or update Aximmetry.